RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Module/AT-Command-Manual/README.md

 To enable data transmission mode, you need to input `at+set_config=device:uart_mode:<index>:<mode>` command.
 To switch back from data transmission mode to configuration mode (AT command default mode), the command to be entered is `+++` and does not contain terminators such as `\r` and `\n`.
 :::

 After the command is executed by the module, a reply is sent back to the external MCU.
-In the case the command was successful, the usual reply has the following format:
+In the case the command is successful, the usual reply has the following format:

 ```
 OK [information]\r\n